vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Monday 2025-01-27, I did at-home jogging and skipped strength exercises due to a combination of time constraints and scheduling issues.

+## 2025-01-29: at-home jogging due to cold weather, time constraints, and to allow better multiplexing

+On Wednesday 2025-01-29, I did at-home jogging due to a mix of
+considerations: cold weather, time constraints, and better multiplexing (I wanted to turn the stove on at around midway through my jog, and I need to be at home when the stove is on).